This post was updated September 22, 2021.

 Plain Weave Thai Silk

 Plain weave Thai silk is a smooth (not soft!) textured fabric, unlike brocaded silk.
-Thai silk tip: If the solid color Thai silk has a rough texture with bumps and nits, it’s dupioni Thai silk, not a plain weave.
+Thai silk tip: If the solid color Thai silk has a rough texture with bumps and nits, it’s dupioni Thai silk with a plain weave.

 Shimmering, an attribute for which Thai silk is famous, is usually easily seen in plain weaves.
 Undulate the fabric slowly and you’ll see it changing colors.
-This effect is done by using different colored silk yarns for the vertical (the warp) and horizontal (the weft).
+This effect is done by using different colored silk yarns for the vertical (the warp) and horizontal (the weft) and is called “shot” fabric.

 Plains weaves are the most economical of all Thai silk fabric because of the simplicity of its weave.
 An experienced weaver can produce on a hand loom approximately 12-15 meters a day.
 (Some complicated brocades are handwoven at a rate of about 3-4 centimeters a day!)